CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/SDM_3.md

 In the formal definition of the protocol we have the following steps (very similar to the one discussed in the previous lecture):

-- $Setup →(pk, mk)$ by TA: in the setup phase there is a cyclic group $G$
+- $Setup →(pk, mk)$ by TA (Trusted Authority): in the setup phase there is a cyclic group $G$
 - $KeyGen (I, mk) →sk _I$ by TA: during this phase we should try to avoid collusion
-- $Encrypt (m, t, pk _I ) → c _I$:. exponentiation
+- $Encrypt (m, t, pk _I ) → c _I$: exponentiation
 - $Re-KeyGen (I,I’,t,sk _I ) → rk _{I-I’}$ by Alice (delegator)
 - $Re-Encrypt (c_ I , rk _{I-I’} ) → c _{I’}$ (different from revocation discussed before, where the key was split in two)
 - $Decrypt (c _{I’} , sk _{I’} ) → m$ by Bob (delegatee): complex terms that are built from the encrypted terms and they divide one by the other.
 The bilinear mapping property is applied so that most of the terms can cancel out.

 ## Key-Policy Attribute Based Encryption

-The encoding of the policy will be included in the key: is the key that must satisfy some attributes in order to be able to decrypt a message.
+The encoding of the policy will be included in the key: it is the key that must satisfy some attributes in order to be able to decrypt a message.

 <img src="../images/image-20201001092957532.png" alt="image-20201001092957532" style="zoom:33%;" />